Harrison, Bernie

 Biographical Text

-Better known as a Hampshire cricketer, Bernard Harrison played for Exeter City during the 1960/61 season.
+Better known as a Hampshire cricketer, Bernie Harrison played for Exeter City during the 1960/61 season.
 Previously with Crystal Palace he joined the club from Southampton and later played for Poole Town.

-He joined Portsmouth on amateur terms, then moving on to Crystal Palace as a professional in October 1955, making his league debut the following May.
-He went on to complete 92 league matches for Palace, scoring 12 goals.
-In August 1959 he signed for Southampton, but spent most of his time at The Dell in the reserves, having just three league outings.
+Bernie joined Portsmouth on amateur forms before signing professionally for Crystal Palace in October 1955 for whom he made 92 league appearances scoring 12 goals.
+Signing for Southampton in August 1959, he spent most of his time at The Dell in the reserves having just three Football League outings.

 Appearances